 - Transitions – Enables graduate students and dual‐degree/transfer students to network with peers, faculty, and staff during their first week of orientation to Georgia Tech; as well as obtain important information about diversity resources available.

 - Women of Color Initiative (WOCI) – OMED's newest initiative aimed to enhance the advancement of women in industry, research, and higher education through targeted research-based strategies for advocacy, accountability, cultural awareness, leadership development, collaboration, recognition, and cultivated student-driven productivity spaces.

 OMED offers the following awards and recognitions:

-- Tower Awards – Celebrates the academic achievements of underrepresented students who have attained a 3.15 GPA or higher.
+- Tower Awards – An annual ceremony that celebrates the academic achievements of underrepresented minority students who have achieved a 3.15 GPA or higher.